jcalixte/rnrps/article/article.md

 ### Sync

 We want to share in real time a document `Play`.
 How to do so?
 We are going to replicate the local database and the database from the server.
-PouchDb has a really good method for it called `sync` and it is used like this : `localDB.sync(remoteDB)`.
-This method is a shortcut for :
+PouchDb has a really good method for it called `sync`.
+If there is one reason to use PouchDb, this is the `sync` method!
+Take a look at a quote from PouchDb documention:

+> CouchDB was designed with sync in mind, and this is exactly what it excels at.
+Many of the rough edges of the API serve this larger purpose.
+For instance, managing your document revisions pays off in the future, when you eventually need to start dealing with conflicts.

+It is used like this : `localDB.sync(remoteDB)`.
+Actualy, this method is a shortcut for :

 ```TypeScript
 localDB.replicate.to(remoteDB);
 localDB.replicate.from(remoteDB);
 ```

-`sync` has options, and if we adapt it for our game, we want:
+`sync` has options, and if we adapt it for our game we want:

 - a live sync so we add the property `sync` to `true`,
-- a synchronisation that persists and retry when there are connection problems so we put the `retry`prop to `true`.
+- a synchronisation that persists and retry when there are connection problems.
+So we put the `retry` prop to `true`.
 - We don't want to synchronise the whole database but only the current game!
 Hopefully, CouchDb and PouchDb can manage that for us with a [filtered replication](https://pouchdb.com/api.html#replication).
-There are many ways to do a filtered replication but the most efficient is to give to `sync` the array of ids we want to listen to.
+There are many ways to do a filtered replication but the most efficient one is to give to `sync` the array of ids we want to listen to.

 For more details, I suggest you see the excelent [PouchDb documentation](https://pouchdb.com/guides/replication.html#setting-up-sync)